KyleRStevens/CodingPuzzles/README.md

-# LeetCodeSolutions
+# CodingPuzzles
-Storing all of my solutions to LeetCode problems in one place for reference.
+Storing all of my blind solutions to LeetCode problems, Meta Puzzles, and so on.
+Also some data structures and algorithms practice.

 Currently supports Windows.
 Setup scripts support Visual Studio 2017-2022.